-Hospital ships provide afloat, mobile, acute surgical medical facilities when called upon to the United States military.
-There have been additional medical vessels serving in other roles - ambulance vessels, rescue ships, and evacuation ships.
+U.S. Navy hospital ships provide afloat, mobile, acute surgical medical facilities when called upon by the military.
+There have been additional medical vessels serving in other roles (ambulance vessels, rescue ships, and evacuation ships).

 Geneva Convention Status

 Hospital ships enjoy a special status, which was internationally recognized under the second Geneva Convention of 1906 and the Hague Convention of 1907 that protects them from attack.
 The hospital ships must meet specific restrictions outlined in Article Four of the Hague Convention X in order to enjoy this protection:

 - The ship must be clearly marked and lighted as a hospital ship

 - The ship should give medical assistance to wounded personnel of all nationalities